AdobeDocs/commerce-learn.en/help/developer/intro-backend-5-2.md

 thumbnail: 36198.jpeg
 activity: use
 ---

-# Unit 5.2: Introduction to Commerce for developers
+# [!DNL Commerce] for developers - Declarative schema

-In this unit:
+In this video:

 - Declarative schema overview